orthorhombic/uSGP30/README.rst

 Prerequisites
 ---------------

 * So far, this library has been tested only with ESP32 MicroPython firmware (v1.11 and above).
-Various ESP-WROOM-32 development boards have been used.
+Various ESP-WROOM-32 DevKitC development boards have been used.
 * (Optional) To perform humidity compensation, another sensor capable of taking temperature and relative humidity measurements is required (such as 1-Wire-based DHT11/22 or I2C-based BMP280 devices).
 * (Optional) To capture SGP30 baselines for persistance across sensor poer-ups / soft resets, non-volatile memory is needed (for example, built-in flash, or external SD card or EEPROM).